The 25 Best Appetizers to Bring to a Party, from Crowd-Pleasing Dips to Make-Ahead Snacks

 • Serves: 16 bundles

 Ask the kids at the function, and they’ll say these are the best appetizers to bring to a party, period.
-Bring them straight from the oven on the baking sheet you baked them on to serve immediately or ask the host to keep the oven warm for a quick reheat.
-(But they taste great cold or at room temp too, so you can’t go wrong.)
+Tote them straight from the oven on the baking sheet you prepared them on to serve them immediately, or ask the host to keep the oven warm for a quick reheat.
+(Either way, they taste great hot, cold or at room temp, so you can’t go wrong.)

 11. Everything Bagel Pigs in a Blanket with Cheater’s Aioli